Taxation of international executives

 Benefits in kind are not subject to payroll income tax withholdings.

-At the end of the year, the employer is obliged to report via the General Secretariat of Information Systems the annual taxable employment income (i.e. gross employment income minus the applicable social security contributions) by indicating separately the regular salary and the benefits in kind, as well as the amounts of income tax and solidarity contribution which were withheld during the tax year.
-For tax year 2016 the respective reporting deadline has yet to be announced.
-Respective amounts appear automatically in the electronic form of the employee’s annual personal income tax return (Form E-1).
+At the end of the year, the employer is obliged to report via the Public Authority for Public Revenue the annual taxable employment income (i.e. gross employment income minus the applicable social security contributions) by indicating separately the regular salary and the benefits in kind, as well as the amounts of income tax and solidarity contribution which were withheld during the tax year.
+For tax year 2018 the respective reporting deadline was 28 February 2019 Respective amounts appear automatically in the electronic form of the employee’s annual personal income tax return (Form E-1).
 Furthermore, the employer is also obliged to issue and provide to the employee an annual salary letter (either in hard copy or electronically) including the regular salary and any benefit paid to the employee during the tax year as well as the applicable payroll withholding.

 Is there any Relief for Foreign Taxes in Greece?
 For example, a foreign tax credit (FTC) system, double taxation treaties, and so on?